wp-plugins/groupdocs-viewer-for-dot-net-html5-document-viewer/readme.txt

 2. <strong>High-fidelity display quality.</strong> Embedded documents are scalable and can fit any page or screen size without loss of rendering quality.
 Fonts always look sharp and the document's layout remains intact.

-3. <strong>Cross-platform compatibility.<strong> No need to install Flash, Acrobat Reader or any other plugins client-side.
+3. <strong>Cross-platform compatibility.</strong> No need to install Flash, Acrobat Reader or any other plugins client-side.
 You just embed a document into a web-page and users can view it right away from any browser that supports HTML5.

 <h4>Convenient UI</h4>